The 10 Best Brenda Fassie Songs

 2. “Vul'indlela" (1997)

 So good our president decided to dance to it during a state visit to Kenya earlier in 2016—on the same day Finance Minister Pravin Gordhan was indicted for fraud and the #FeesMustFall protests raged.
-With its church organ intro and lyrics—“Clear the way / My baby boy is getting married today"—it was always destined to be a wedding day staple in South Africa, but Chicco's synthetic backtrack also mark it out as one of the greatest bubblegum hits.
+With its church organ intro and lyrics—“Clear the way / My baby boy is getting married today"—it was always destined to be a wedding day staple in South Africa, but Chicco's synthetic backtrack also marks it out as one of the greatest bubblegum hits.
 It was voted Song of the Decade at the South African Music Awards on 26 April 2004, a month after Fassie's death.

 1. “Weekend Special" (1986)

 The song that started it all, “Weekend Special" was originally released in 1984 but only caught on a couple of years later.
-The ultimate side-chick anthem, it was recorded by Brenda & The Big Dudes (Blondie and Pappa Makhene) and its success catapulted MaBrrr to stardom.
-The tune is also a Fassie blueprint: a compelling African tale told in inimitable style, accompanied by super-catchy afro-disco grooves.
+The ultimate side-chick anthem, it was recorded by Brenda & The Big Dudes (Blondie and Pappa Makhene), and its success catapulted MaBrrr to stardom.
+The tune is also a Fassie blueprint: a compelling African tale told in an inimitable style, accompanied by super-catchy afro-disco grooves.
 A masterpiece.